-RSA NetWitness Suite provides support for high-speed collection on the Decoder.
-You can capture network packet data from higher speed networks and optimize your Packet Decoder to capture network traffic up to 8Gb/sec sustained and 10Gb/sec burst, depending on which parsers and feeds you have enabled.
+RSA NetWitness Platform provides support for high-speed collection on the Decoder.
+You can capture network packet data from higher speed networks and optimize your Network Decoder to capture network traffic up to 8Gb/sec sustained and 10Gb/sec burst, depending on which parsers and feeds you have enabled.

 Enhancements that facilitate capture in these environments include the following: